Looking for unique and very cool bath bombs? Make these succulent Bath Bombs

 • Put the bath bomb in the water and watch it work its magic.
 The Succulent Bath Bomb will dissolve in the water and you’ll be amazed as it fizzes.

 Be careful not to get the Succulent Bath Bombs wet before you use them.
-Since these are made out of ingredients like baking soda and citric aside, they dissolve quite easily.
+Since these are made out of ingredients like baking soda and citric acid, they dissolve quite easily.
 You can make sure they don’t dissolve by keeping them in their packages before you’re ready to be used.

 These little bath bombs remind me of walking around a garden center when spring first arrives.
 The cute little succulents used on these bath bombs are just adorable and get me every single time.
 I can’t get over the little plants and how adorable the “bottom” part of the plant looks.
 It truly does look like a succulent plant, dirt and all.